 Forward is the new approach to primary care, offering customized plans to help you control the future of your health.
 Today, we sit down with Dr. Michelle Graziano to hear her take on tech-enabled, member-centered healthcare.

-Dr. Michelle Graziano — our newest physician at our New York location in Midtown — received her medical degree from Duke University and completed her internal medicine residency at Mount Sinai Hospital in NYC with a focus on primary care and global health.
+Dr. Michelle Graziano — Forward physician at our New York location in Midtown — received her medical degree from Duke University and completed her internal medicine residency at Mount Sinai Hospital in NYC with a focus on primary care and global health.
 Her interests include women’s health and mental health, and building relationships with members is her favorite part of her job.
 Prior to joining Forward, Michelle was an assistant professor in the Department of Internal Medicine at Mount Sinai, serving as a primary care provider in the faculty practice.

 What first drew you to practice medicine?

 The wonder of the human body.
 For as long as I can remember, I have been fascinated by the body and the way everything works together (and the various ramifications when things do not).
 In particular, medicine — and more specifically primary care — allows me to combine this awe with the opportunity to work closely with others and hear their individual stories.

 What do you value most in your relationships with members?